raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 ## Summary

-Learn Kubernetes and Vault integration by using the Kubernetes auth method to authenticate clients using a Kubernetes Service Account Token, and then having Vault Agent manage the lifecycle of the Vault tokens.
+Learn Kubernetes and Vault integration by using the Kubernetes auth method to authenticate clients using a Kubernetes Service Account Token, use a read-only Vault policy to access secrets, and then having Vault Agent manage the lifecycle of the Vault tokens.

 [HashiCorp Source](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-k8s)